planetarium/Corvette/README.md

 components with `deno task dev`.
 The database will automatically be connected with the default configuration.
-The script will also launch an instance of an embedded AMQP broker (https://deno.land/x/lop/mod.ts) and a webhook receiver for development (`testWebhookReceiver.ts`) on http://localhost:8888.
+The script will also launch an instance of an embedded AMQP broker (https://deno.land/x/lop/mod.ts) and a webhook receiver for development (`devTools/testWebhookReceiver.ts`) on http://localhost:8888.

 The web component can be started with `deno task dev-web`.